 Award-Winning suicide prevention psa

 "Don't Give Up" PSA, honored with Best Music Video by Golden Earth Film Award and Finalist at the International Awards for Music Video Animation, inspires hope in our ongoing efforts to prevent suicide.
 The intention is to motivate people to never give up, to let them know that they are not alone and that help is available.
 Working with video collage techniques to convey gorgeous timing, fluidity of motions, and expressiveness using color transformation and creative storytelling, Lucia's composition took the shape of a dance between selves represented by abstract shapes and hand gestures.

-[Credits: Animation and special effects by Lucia with music and vocals by Mia Stegner, production by Raymiah Jackson, and poem by Diane Kaufman, MD., Child Psychiatrist, Humanism in Medicine Awardee, and Founder and Director, Arts and Healing Center, Mind Matters PC]
+[Credits: Animation and special effects by Lucia with music and vocals and songwriting by Mia Stegner, arrangement and production by Raymiah Jackson, and poem turned into lyric by Diane Kaufman, MD., Child Psychiatrist, Humanism in Medicine Awardee, and Founder and Director, Arts and Healing Resiliency Center, Mind Matters PC.]